 When we went to visit my grandmother's ancestral home during my PILGRIMAGE TO ORWELL in the summer of 2004 we stopped and had lunch at the village Tea House.
 Not surprisingly, it being a typical English village, the food was served on dishes that had the Blue Willow pattern.
 This inspired me to ask the proprietor if he knew the poem that went with the dishes but like everyone else I've ever asked, he hadn't heard of it.

 I don't know where my grandmother learned the Blue Willow rhyme (perhaps she made it up herself) but she taught it so well to me that I'll never forget it, especially since I have some of her dishes, and my own, as a constant reminder. ~ Jackie Jura

-4 BLUE WILLOW DISHES POEMS (reader Barbara's mother told her the story of her mother reciting the Blue Willow poem to her 90 years ago)
+4 BLUE WILLOW DISHES POEMS (reader Barbara's grandmother had Blue Willow wallpaper and recited the Blue Willow poem 90 years ago to her mother)